mitchchn/mitchchn.github.io/_posts/2014-05-13-coding-for-jorunalists-p2.md

     <figcaption><span class="elegant">Replacing paragraph breaks with tags&mdash;</span>In <strong>TextWrangler</strong>, go to <strong>Search -> Find</strong> and set up the above search.
 Make sure 'Grep' is checked.
 Hit <strong>Replace All</strong>.
 The only manual change you will need to make is to add a single opening <code>&lt;p&gt;</code> tag before your first paragraph.</figcaption>
 </figure>

 Or alternatively, just get used to writing `<p>` a whole lot.
-It's not so bad. <span style="font-family: 'comic sans ms'"><strong>Better than manually fixing the layout in your coworker's Word document set in Comic Sans MS.</strong></span>
+It's not so bad.Better than manually fixing the multi-column layout in your coworker's Word document which for some <span style="font-family: 'comic sans ms'"><strong>inexcusable reason was set in Comic Sans MS.</strong></span>

 In Part 3, we'll learn the dozen or so HTML tags every writer should know.